 - DEA has released guidance on the issuance of oral Schedule II prescriptions.

 - DEA has provided a decision tree to help DEA-registered practitioners prescribe controlled substances without having to interact in-person with their patients.
 This chart only addresses prescribing controlled substances and does not address administering or direct dispensing of controlled substances, including by narcotic treatment programs (OTPs) or hospitals.

 - For specific policy questions, email DEA.

-- FDA has provided information on emergency use authorization of chloroquine and hydroxychloroquine.
+- FDA has provided an emergency use authorization on remdesivir

 Personal Protective Equipment